2017-2018 Student Fellowship Call for Applications

 Fellows may be eligible to request additional funding to cover reasonable costs associated with their research projects (e.g., copying, publications, conference fees, travel).

 Please note: Student Fellowship stipends are considered taxable income.
 Students are responsible for self-reporting stipends to the IRS when they file their taxes.
 Since this income is self-reported, Harvard Law School will not provide any tax documentation.
-For more information please see the guidelines provided by the Harvard University Office of the Comptroller (http://oc.finance.harvard.edu/files/controller/files/hy_fellowship_payments.pdf).
+For more information see the Harvard University Office of the Comptroller's guidelines.

-To accommodate graduate students in 1-year programs, fellowship applications will be accepted on a rolling basis until 9AM, Friday, August 5, 2016.
-Notifications of awards will be made by August 19, 2016, to enable enrollment in the Workshop.
+To accommodate graduate students in one-year programs, fellowship applications will be accepted until Friday, August 11, 2017.
+Notifications of awards will be made by August 18, 2017, to enable enrollment in the Workshop.

 To apply, email the following to email@example.com: